 - 2 cloves garlic chopped

-- ½ of one red jalapeño pepper sliced, or a couple Thai chiles, halved
+- half of one red jalapeño pepper sliced; or a couple Thai chiles, halved

-- 1 lemongrass stalk pounded with the side of a knife and cut into 2-inch long pieces
+- 1 lemongrass stalk pounded with the side of a knife, cut into 2-inch-long pieces

 - 10 lime leaves torn, optional